Before erasing your Mac

 - If asked, enter your Apple ID.
 Forgot your Apple ID?

-- If you want your Mac to start up again from the volume you just you erased, select Reinstall macOS in the utilities window, then click Continue and follow the onscreen instructions.
-Learn more about reinstalling macOS.
+- If you want to start up again from the disk you just erased, select Reinstall macOS in the utilities window, then click Continue and follow the onscreen instructions to reinstall macOS.

 If you don’t see Macintosh HD in Disk Utility